 Thomas visited Switzerland for the first time in June 1863.
 Although this initial tour was little more than an information-gathering trip, a party of more than 60 ladies and gentlemen accompanied Thomas as far as Geneva.
 Among these pioneering tourists was a young woman called Jemima Morrell, who maintained a written account of each day's events.
 Her original diaries may be studied today in the Thomas Cook Archives.
 Thomas organised further trips to the Continent in 1863, and by the end of the season he had taken nearly 2000 tourists to Paris, some 500 of whom had continued to Switzerland.
 With the co-operation of the Paris, Lyons and Mediterranean Railway, Thomas began to issue circular tickets (in both English and French) between Paris and the Alps.
 He then established the first circular tours of Switzerland, which were such an immediate success that he decided to extend his arrangements across the Alps.
 The first Italian tours took place in the summer of 1864, when Thomas escorted two large groups, one to Florence and parts of central Italy, the other to Rome and Naples.

 Thomas's travellers to Switzerland and Italy were from the growing middle classes and they expected better accommodation than his earlier working-class customers had.
 He therefore set out to negotiate with innkeepers and hotel proprietors to provide rooms and meals at good prices.
 His friendship with hoteliers, who were pleased to get his business, enabled Thomas to develop two important travel systems: one was the hotel coupon, launched in 1868, which travellers could use to pay for hotel accommodation and meals instead of using money; the other was his circular note, first issued in 1874 and a forerunner of the travellers cheque, which enabled tourists to obtain local currency in exchange for a paper note issued by Thomas Cook.
+[N.B.
+Thomas Cook did not invent the circular note; bankers had been using them since the late 18th century.]

 Building on his successes in Europe, Thomas made an exploratory trip to North America in 1865 and set up a system of tours covering 4,000 miles of railways.
 Four years later, in 1869, he hired two steamers and conducted his first party up the Nile.
 The climax of his career, however, came in September 1872 when, at the age of 63, he departed from Leicester on a tour of the world that would keep him away from home for almost eight months.
 It had long been his ambition to travel 'to Egypt via China', but such a trip only became practicable at the end of 1869 following the opening of the Suez Canal and the completion of a rail network linking the east and west coasts of America.